marcoplaneo/planeo_internship/documentation/NGINX.md

 - HTTP requests are handled by workers
   - one worker can handle multiple incoming client connections and requests at a time

+## Virtual Hosting

+- often multiple websites on one server
+- ip and name based, no need to have unique ip/name for each website
+  - need only unique ip-name combination
+- used in companies to provide low cost website hosting
+- used in companies, if they have multiple websites

 # Config Structure

 - different server blocks for server configuration